-Even when you've spent many hours decorating your master bedroom, it can start feeling a little stale after a bit of time.
+Even when you've spent many hours decorating your primary bedroom, it can start feeling a little stale after a bit of time.
 That's when the power of a quick refresh comes in.
 We're not talking about starting from scratch or entirely replacing all your furniture, but rather using a few easy updates to make your space feel new again.

 Have you grown tired of your nightstands?
 Does your space need a coat of paint?
 Is one wall feeling very bare?
 Whatever the issue you're having, there's bound to be an easy solution you haven't considered.
 To help you plan out your remodel, we've rounded up some of our favorite simple bedroom ideas to make your space feel refined and more expensive without spending a ton of time or money.

-Ready to see your master bedroom in a whole new light?
+Ready to see your primary bedroom in a whole new light?
 Roll up your sleeves and try one of these simple bedroom ideas this weekend.

 Feeling uninspired by your nightstand?
 Before buying a new one, look around the house for something else that could replace it: a floating shelf, a beloved chair, a pile of books—even a stack of vintage suitcases.
 The charm will make your space feel more collected and thoughtful.
 You can hang artwork right above it to make it feel more intentional.

 Play With Shape Repetition

 If everything in your space feels too square, repeat a few circular patterns throughout the space to make it more dynamic.
-In this bedroom by BHDM, the large circular artwork above the bed is flanked with two dome lamps and two circle throw pillows on the bed, creating a fun retro effect.
+In this bedroom, the circular pattern wallpaper above the bed is flanked with two dome lamps and two circle throw pillows on the bed, creating a fun retro effect.

 Repeat colors the same way you do shapes and patterns to give your space a cohesive feel.